Classic Galapagos: Southern Islands (Grand Queen Beatriz)

 Accommodation: M/Y Grand Queen Beatriz

-Isla Floreana is a highlight of any Galapagos cruise, rich in natural wonders and a multitude of wildlife, both on land and in the waters surrounding the island.
-Enjoy a panga (Zodiac boat) ride to observe marine iguanas, sea lions and crabs before taking a leisurely walk to Post Office Bay, where 18th century whalers used a barrel as an unofficial mail drop.
-This custom continues to this day with visitors to the Galapagos – post one of your own or see if there are any you could deliver back home!
-You will also have the chance to go snorkelling with sea turtles.
+Isla Floreana is a highlight of any Galapagos cruise, rich in natural wonders and wildlife.
+Today you’ll take a panga ride around the bay to see marine iguanas, sea lions and crabs before taking a leisurely walk to Post Office Bay, where 18th century whalers used a barrel as an unofficial mail drop.
+This custom continues today with visitors to the Galapagos – post one of your own or see if there are any you could deliver back home!
+You’ll also have the chance to go snorkelling with sea turtles.
+Today you might also be lucky enough to see pink flamingos and other water birds wading in the lagoons, including pintails and stilts.
+Just offshore, the Devil’s Crown is an old eroded volcanic cone and a popular roosting site for seabirds like boobies, pelicans and frigates.
+Go snorkelling in the cone, full of sea lions and colourful fish, for maybe the best underwater experience of the adventure!
+Later, you’ll head to Punta Cormorant, where the sand is made up of olivine crystals (a glassy volcanic mineral), giving the beach an olive-green colour.

 Included Activities: